Sigappu Rojakkal

 Sigappu Rojakkal was inspired by serial killer Raman Raghav's crimes, and another serial killer who was based in Bombay but hailed from Tirunelveli.
-It was deliberately meant to be different from Bharathiraja's earlier ventures which were set in villages.
-The dialogues were written by Bhagyaraj, cinematography was handled by P. S. Nivas, and the music was composed by Ilaiyaraaja.
-Kamal plays an anti-hero in this film.
+It was deliberately meant to be different from Bharathiraja's earlier ventures, which were set in villages.
+The dialogues were written by Bhagyaraj, and cinematography was handled by P. S. Nivas, and the music was composed by Ilaiyaraaja.

-Sigappu Rojakkal was released on 28 October 1978, three days before Diwali, and completed a 175-day in most of the theatres in Tamil Nadu.
+Sigappu Rojakkal was released on 28 October 1978, three days before Diwali, and completed a 175-day in most theatres in Tamil Nadu.
 It won two Filmfare Awards in the Best Actor and Best Director categories.
 The film was later remade by Bharathiraja himself in Hindi as Red Rose (1980).

 Plot

 Dileep is an industrialist who runs a company named Minerva Exports & Imports.
 Despite his humble exterior, he has a dark side; he preys on nubile girls, has sex with them, and kills them.
 These proceedings are filmed and watched by his adoptive father and mentor, another deranged woman-hater who, as with Dileep, had a disillusioning experience with women in his past.
-The man stays holed up in a far corner of Dileep's mansion watching his adopted son carry out what he is too infirm to do.
-The victims are buried in Dileep's garden and a rosebush grows above them.
+The man stays holed up in a far corner of Dileep's mansion, watching his adopted son carry out what he is too infirm to do.
+The victims are buried in Dileep's garden, and a red rose bush grows above each of them.

 Dileep meets a garment saleswoman, Sarada, and develops a romantic attraction for her.
-Conservative Sarada insists that Dileep must marry her if he wants to have his way with her.
-The romance proceeds and culminates into marriage.
+The romance proceeds, but conservative Sarada insists that Dileep must marry her if he wants a life with her.
 On their first night after marriage, Dileep rushes away to tackle a witness who had seen him taking Chitra, an employee of Minerva, to a restaurant; Chitra was subsequently killed by Dileep.
 After offering the witness, a waiter at the restaurant, some money, the waiter counters with a demand for more money to remain silent.
-Dileep kills him while Donna Summer's "I Feel Love" plays on the soundtrack.
+Dileep kills him.